PranavMenon085/Experiment-No.-3/README.md

        - Tuples consumes less memory
        - Tuples have fewer built-in methods.
        - Iterations over tuple is faster

 Algorithm :
-1) Display the Marks of th tudent using Tuple
+1) Display the Marks of the student using Tuple
    - Input the data i.e Tuple
    - Read the data
    - Perform : max() - maximum of the list ,min() - minimum of the list , len() - Number of stuents , sum() - Sum of marks of the students , sum()/len()-average of marks of the students , sorted() - To sort the list in ascending